farcaster-project/farcaster-node/README.md

 ## About

-This work is part of the Farcaster cross-chain atomic swap project, see [Farcaster Project](https://github.com/farcaster-project).
+This work is part of the Farcaster cross-chain atomic swap project, see [Farcaster Project](https://github.com/farcaster-project), and is based on LNP/BP work, this project is a fork from [LNP-BP/lnp-node](https://github.com/LNP-BP/lnp-node) since [acbb4c](https://github.com/farcaster-project/farcaster-node/commit/acbb4c467695dc3d1c02b88be97e9a6e2d434435).

 ## Licensing